-At Least 20 Hurt in Florida School Shooting
+17 Dead in Florida School Shooting, Former Student in Police Custody

-A shooting at Marjory Stoneman Douglas High School in Parkland, Florida, has left at least 20 injured, according to local news reports.
+A shooting at Marjory Stoneman Douglas High School in Parkland, Florida, has killed 17 people, Broward Sheriff Scott Israel said Wednesday evening.
+It’s the third deadliest school shooting in U.S. history, behind the massacres at Sandy Hook and Virginia Tech.

-The Margate Fire Department told CBS Miami that as many as 50 people may be injured.
+Israel said 12 people were killed in the school and three outside of the school.
+Two more people died at the hospital.
+He added that the shooter used an AR-15 and multiple magazines.

-Just after 3 p.m. on Wednesday, the Broward County Sheriff’s Office said in a tweet that the suspect was still at large.
-Around an hour later, the sheriff’s office tweeted that the suspect was in custody.
+“It’s a day that you pray every day when you get up that you will never have to see.
+It is in front of us.
+I ask the community for prayers and their support for the children and their families,” Superintendent Robert Runcie told reporters.
+“We received no warning … Potentially there could have been signs out there.
+But we didn’t have any warning or phone calls or threats that were made.”

 Florida governor Rick Scott and President Trump both tweeted messages of condolences to the victims.